-The tobacco tax is a state tax that is imposed on every dealer or distributor of tobacco products for the privilege of selling cigarettes and tobacco products in this state.1 The tobacco tax revenue collected by the state funds public education.2 All dealers or distributors making wholesale sales of cigarettes and other tobacco products in Tennessee must be licensed and remit on a monthly basis the tobacco tax due by filing the Tennessee Tobacco Products Return.
+The tobacco tax is a state tax that is imposed on every dealer or distributor of tobacco products for the privilege of selling cigarettes and tobacco products in this state.2 The tobacco tax revenue collected by the state funds public education.3 All dealers or distributors making wholesale sales of cigarettes and other tobacco products in Tennessee must be licensed and remit on a monthly basis the tobacco tax due by filing the Tennessee Tobacco Products Return.
 Although the tobacco tax is remitted by the dealer/distributor to the Department, the tax is ultimately a levy on the consumer.
-The tobacco taxes levied to the price of cigarettes or other tobacco products sold.3
+The tobacco dealer/distributor (the taxpayer) will recoup the taxes remitted by adding the amount of tobacco taxes levied to the price of cigarettes or other tobacco products sold.4